-Within just the last decade, the availability, as well as the necessity for advanced education, has completely skyrocketed.
-Today, to be seriously considered for a job, you need to have at least a bachelor’s degree, if not an even more advanced degree.
+Within just the last decade the availability, as well as the necessity, for advanced education has completely skyrocketed.
+To be seriously considered for a job in today’s world you need to have at least a bachelor’s degree, if not an even more advanced degree.
 Unfortunately, it’s often extremely difficult to attend a college or university in the traditional manner.
-You may already be working, have to care for a family, or simply live in a more geographically remote area.
-Luckily, thanks to the increasing towards online colleges, and some of the best value schools in the world it’s easier than ever to earn a degree in something that you love.
+You may already be working, have to care for a family member, or simply live in a more geographically remote area.
+Luckily, thanks to the increasing emergence of online colleges, and the increasing financial aid of some of the best value schools in the world, it’s easier than ever to earn a degree in something that you love.

 Studying online allows you total flexibility.
 You can study from your own home at any time you choose, structuring your class schedule according to your specific individual needs.
 Also, as more and more colleges create distance learning opportunities, the quality of education has become equal to that of on-campus programs.
 The same professional faculty that teaches on-campus often teach the online sections as well, providing you top-level instruction from experts in a flexible format.
 Talk about the best of both worlds!

-Another huge draw of online colleges is their affordability.
-Online schools often extend in-state rates to online students, if not, even more, discounted tuition rates.
+Another huge appeal of online colleges is their affordability.
+Online schools often extend in-state rates to online students, if not discounted tuition rates.
 Financial aid opportunities are also pretty much equal to those on campus.
 Also, thanks to the flexible scheduling, you won’t be forced to pay for school while your priorities remain elsewhere.
 You decide when to put your focus on school and save money accordingly.